EvaLicousDev/3DWorldCreationWithComputerVisionAndUnreal/README.md

 ----------------------------------------------------------------------------------------

-This project was created as dissertation project (Jan 2026 - May 2026) by Eva Martens.
+This project was created as as partial fulfilment of a BSc degree in Computer Science with integrated Year in the Industry (G401F) (Jan 2026 - May 2026) by Eva Martens.

 The system combines aspects of computer vision and game code to create an application that allows users to prototype a 3D fantasy world map, without ever having used a game